Facebook switches news back on in Australia, signs content deals

 The Australian Broadcasting Corp has said it was also in talks with Facebook.

+Google Australia managing director Mel Silva said in a statement published on Friday the company had found a “constructive path to support journalism”.

+She thanked Australian users of the search engine for “bearing with us while we’ve sent you messages about this issue”.

-Facebook and Google threatened for months to pull core services from Australia if the media laws took effect.
+Facebook and Google threatened for months to pull core services from Australia if the media laws, which some industry players claim are more about propping up ailing local media, took effect.

 While Google struck deals with several publishers including News Corp as the legislation made its way through parliament, Facebook took the more drastic step of blocking all news content in Australia.